Last Updated on June 13, 2023 by Matt Musico

 Alfonso Soriano: 46 Home Runs in 2006

 He actually was on the cusp of breaking Vladimir Guerrero Sr.’s record entering September, as he already had 43 dingers with one month to go.
-Soriano finished with his worst month, which included just three homers and a .630 OPS, but it was enough to get him over the hump.
-Soriano did enjoy two months with double-digit homers (12 in May and 11 in August), and after swiping seven or more bags just once over his first three months, he reached that number in each of the final three months to close things out.
+Soriano finished with his worst month, which included just three homers and a .630 OPS.
+However, it was enough to get him over the hump.

 Vladimir Guerrero: 44 Home Runs in 2000

 From 1998 to 2002, Vladimir Guerrero enjoyed five straight seasons of at least 30 home runs and 100 RBI, which helped him climb the franchise’s all-time home leaderboards quickly.
-We’ll talk about a couple of his other powerful campaigns in a moment, so let’s focus on the most powerful of the bunch.
-In 2000, he set his career-high for homers and nearly did the same in the RBI department for himself (he drove in 123) while slashing a very healthy .345/.410/.664.
-That netted him his second of eight Silver Slugger awards.
+We’ll talk about a couple of his other powerful campaigns in a moment, so let’s focus on the best of the bunch.

 Bryce Harper: 42 Home Runs in 2015

 The 22-year-old outfielder also led the league in runs scored (118), on-base percentage (.460), slugging percentage (.649), and OPS (1.109).
-Harper’s MVP season got off to a solid start in April, as it included a .986 OPS with five homers and 15 RBI, but things really started to pop off in May.
-Over the span of 109 plate appearances, he slashed .361/.495/.884 with 13 home runs and 28 RBI.
+Harper’s MVP season got off to a solid start in April, as it included a .986 OPS with five homers and 15 RBI, but things started to pop off in May.
+Throughout 109 plate appearances, he slashed .361/.495/.884 with 13 home runs and 28 RBI.

 Vladimir Guerrero: 42 Home Runs in 1999